Hypocrita20XX/Conexus/README.md

 ***

 ### Disclaimers
 *Please keep in mind that Conexus was developed on a machine running Windows 10.
 I don't have any experience with Linux or Mac, and cannot provide support for those operating systems.
-Thanks to the [license](https://github.com/Hypocrita20XX/Conexus/blob/master/LICENSE) though, feel free to modify the code to create builds for those platforms!
+Thanks to the [MIT license](https://github.com/Hypocrita20XX/Conexus/blob/master/LICENSE) though, feel free to modify the code to create builds for those platforms!
 Just be sure to link back here, I would appreciate it.*</br>

 *Also, you absolutely have to have a Steam collection, otherwise Conexus simply cannot work.
 Steam collections thankfully provide a functional way to organize one's mods that Darkest Dungeon's UI simply cannot do at this point in time, and so Conexus has a hard requirement of you having one.*